stsurya/Linux/Day-1/linux.md

 **Unix:**

-- Unix is developed yb AT & T
+- Unix is developed by AT & T
 - Licensing is required.
 - Smaller Community and takes time to solve the bug.
 - Only enterprise level you can’t find it on personal computers.